Cloud Nothings: Final Summer (2024)

 The band's ninth album and first on Pure Noise Records was released on April 19, 2024.
 Tracked by Jeff Zeigler, mixed by Sarah Tudzin and mastered by Jack Callahan.
 The cover art was a photograph taken by Baldi when Cloud Nothings performed a show in Wollongong on their Australian tour that past April.
 Following its release Pop Matters headlined "Cloud Nothings’ ‘Final Summer’ is a masterclass in Indie Rock".
 Pitchfork awarded the album a 7.5 and exclaimed "With spruced-up production highlighting new subtleties in their sound, yet never abandoning their melodic fundamentals, the Cleveland indie rockers’ latest radiates a renewed sense of purpose." adding "Cloud Nothings have never sounded so committed to going the distance."
 Flood Magazine wrote, "The sentiments are warmer, perhaps, but Cloud Nothings haven't softened.
 The band's energy level never slackens throughout Final Summer, and the entirety of the record's half-hour run time sounds massive, even at its most deceptively simple.
 But in moments like 'I'd Get Along,' a towering anthem in which Baldi wrings every last ounce of power from only two lines, Cloud Nothings reveal how much artistic growth they've undergone."
 The band kicked off a headlining tour of the U.S. on May 5.

-A 10th anniversary edition of Here and Nowhere Else was released on October 2 which included extra live tracks from 2014 to 2015followed by a national fall tour including select dates opening for Rise Against.
+A 10th anniversary edition of Here and Nowhere Else was released on October 2 which included extra live tracks from 2014 to 2015 followed by a national fall tour including select dates opening for Rise Against.

+Tours (2025-26)

+Following west coast datesthe band supported national tours by Sunny Day Real Estate,Superheaven, and Teen Suicide.After performing at Bazooka Fest and some east coast dates the band will tour the UK, Spain and Portugal in the fall.

+Musical style and influences

+A hallmark of the band's sound is its strong sense of melody and hooks.
+Consequence said the band's melodies are augmented by "layers of fuzz and propulsion".
+Lyrical themes in the band usually include self-deprecation, adolecence, and regret.
+Staff writer Zak Ruksin said: "These are songs about growing up, hating life, and repeating the same mistakes.
+Isn’t that what pop punk is really about anyway?"